Taylor Townsend: 2012 US Open controversy

 Townsend was asked by the USTA to sit out of the 2012 US Open junior tournament because of her weight and also denied her request for a wild card for the US Open main draw or the qualifying tournament, which she had received the year before.
 Patrick McEnroe stated, "Our concern is her long-term health, number one, and her long-term development as a player.
 We have one goal in mind: For her to be playing in Arthur Ashe Stadium in the main draw and competing for major titles when it's time."
 Townsend was shocked by the USTA's decision given that she was the top-ranked junior girl in the world.

 The decision was sharply criticized by players like Serena Williams, Lindsay Davenport and Martina Navratilova.
 Sports Illustrated wrote, "Instead of helping a promising young talent gain that confidence and experience gleaned from competing, the USTA has taken a paternalistic tack, deeming itself the arbiter and architect behind Townsend's past, present and future success.
 It's the arrogance of institution built on the belief that there is a tried-and-true formula to build a champion."

 The USTA at first refused to pay for Townsend's expenses, so she paid to enter the junior singles tournament, where she was the top seed as a result of her ranking.
 She won her first three matches in straight sets but was defeated in the quarterfinals by Anett Kontaveit, also in straight sets.
 Later, the USTA agreed to pay for Townsend's expenses as Patrick McEnroe spoke of a miscommunication.
 Still, the USTA decision cost Townsend an opportunity to compete for a wildcard to enter the main draw of the US Open.

 Following the controversy, Townsend split from her USTA coaches and began training with former world No. 4, Olympic doubles gold medalist, and 1990 Wimbledon finalist Zina Garrison, who continued to coach her until 2015.

-Performance timelines
+Career statistics

+Grand Slam tournament performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments and Billie Jean King Cup are included in win–loss records.
+Only main-draw results in Grand Slam tournaments are included in win–loss records.